freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-It rearranges the sibling elements in relation to its new position
+It rearranges the sibling elements in relation to its new position.

 ---

-Adding `z-index: auto` to the parent container
+Adding `z-index: auto` to the parent container.

 ---

-Using `position: relative` on the parent container
+Using `position: relative` on the parent container.

 #### --answer--

-The document source order (HTML position)
+The document source order (HTML position).

 ### --question--